eugenetsi/pi_temp_monitoring/README.md

 python3 monitor.py -l 90 # or python3 monitor.py --limit=90
 ```

 to set a limit.
-If no limit is privided it defaults to 80.
+If no limit is provided it defaults to 80.